ELENA-LANG/elena-lang/README.md

 To install just unzip all the files into a directory you want and execute rebuild_lib.script under the superuser.
 Alternatively install debian package

-To compile the program types : ./bin/elena-lc -c<path to .project file>
+To compile the program types : elena-lc your_project.project

 Get started!
 ---